OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Summary](summary-zip.png "Summary")

 :::hint
 You don't have to configure the environment or deployment steps of your project manually.
-Although this is a small project, some projects can be large and have complex deployment steps.
+This is a small project, but some are large with complex deployment steps.
 Using the Export/Import feature ensures your environments and deployment steps persist across spaces.
 :::

 Congratulations, you've successfully imported the project!